 And don’t bother with companies that offer to submit your site to the search engines.
 Since each search engine uses a different set of criteria to rank your site, free submission services can actually end up doing you more harm than good, since they submit the same information in the same way to all the engines.

 Give away irresistible free content for priceless publicity.
 People use the internet to find information.
 Provide that information for free to other sites, and you’ll see more traffic and better search engine rankings.
 The secret is to always include a link to your site with each tidbit of information.
+This is the best and cheapest way to promote your business.

 Believe it or not, a really easy, frequently undervalued strategy for getting traffic is giving away free content to other websites.
 Even just two or three well-written articles can generate truckloads of traffic, as long as they don’t contain a sales pitch.
 You want to include rare, hard-to-get information that’ll lend your articles automatic value–the kind of information that establishes you as an expert in your field.